travelmarx/scrapbook101core/docbuild/articles/build-with-docfx.md

 ## Next steps

 The next step was to investigate Azure devops.
-This is discussed in the article <xref:azure-pipeline>.
+This is discussed in the article <xref:about-pipeline>.

 ## References